aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/pdf/export-document-structure-while-converting-to-pdf/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

-PDF logical structure facilities provide a mechanism for incorporating information, regarding the document content structure, into a PDF file.
-Aspose.Cells for Python via .NET preserves information about the structure from a Microsoft Excel document, such as cell, row, table, worksheet, image, shape, header/footer, etc.
+PDF logical structure facilities provide a mechanism for incorporating information regarding the document's content structure into a PDF file.
+Aspose.Cells for Python via .NET preserves information about the structure from a Microsoft Excel document, such as cells, rows, tables, worksheets, images, shapes, header/footer, etc.

-With option [PdfSaveOptions.export_document_structure]https://reference.aspose.com/cells/python-net/aspose.cells/pdfsaveoptions/export_document_structure/), you can save to a tagged PDF with document structure exported.
+With the option [PdfSaveOptions.export_document_structure](https://reference.aspose.com/cells/python-net/aspose.cells/pdfsaveoptions/export_document_structure/), you can save as a tagged PDF with the document structure exported.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "PDF-ExportDocumentStructureToPdf.py" >}}